 Selling Kane now, no matter the price, would be a commercial disaster for the club.
 Kane was recently valued in the top three most expensive players in world football due to his ability, longevity at the top, and revenue he can and will bring in through sponsorship and kit sales.

-Not only that, if Spurs were to sell their star man, who the fans proudly claim as ‘one of their own’, there would be widespread revolt.
-Nearly £200 million is an extraordinary amount for one single player, however, if anyone is irreplaceable in world football for what they bring to their club and has importance, it is Harry Kane.
+Not only that, if Spurs were to sell their star man, who the fans proudly claim as ‘one of their own’, there would be revolt.
+Nearly £200 million is an extraordinary amount for one single player, however, if anyone is irreplaceable in world football for what they bring to their club and his importance, it is Harry Kane.

 If it ain’t broke

-Kane has developed into a world class striker, is getting better all the time, is about to captain his country out at Wembley, is breaking records left and right, has a great chance of spearheading his side to trophies, and is doing all this whilst the star man of his local team.
+Kane has developed into a world class striker, is getting better all the time, is about to captain his nation at Wembley, is breaking records left and right, has a great chance of spearheading his side to trophies, and is doing all this whilst the star man of his local team.
 Why would Kane possibly want to leave?

 As good as Kane has been for Spurs, the relationship works both way, and he will be the first to admit that.
 In 2017 alone, Kane has scored 36 goals in 31 games.
 He already has 110 Spurs goals in only three full seasons as a regular in the starting eleven and is a hero at the Lane.
 Kane has a real chance of going on to become his club and country’s greatest ever goalscorer.

-Of course, if trophies continue to allude Kane at Spurs, it may be a different question.
+Of course, if trophies continue to elude Kane at Spurs, it may be a different question.
 However, for now, it is going extremely well for Kane at his boyhood team.
 He won’t be leaving in the near future, if at all, you can be pretty sure of that.

 Want to share your opinion?
 Why not Write For Us?